Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ### Modularity

-The Alfresco Content Services system is modular.
+The Content Services system is modular.
 Every moving part is encapsulated as a service, where each service provides an external face in a formally defined interface and has one or more black-box implementations.

 The system is designed this way to allow for: